Why Rallyvite Rocks Fun Things to Do Organize

 Learning Gardens Laboratory (LGL) in Southeast Portland is a distinctive 12-acre educational garden site established in 2005.
 It offers an immersive, hands-on learning environment focused on sustainable gardening, healthy nutrition, and permaculture practices.
 LGL serves a diverse population including K-12 students, university learners, and community members, functioning as a vibrant hub where academic achievement, leadership development, and sustainable local food systems converge.
 The garden supports a partnership among Portland State University, Portland Public Schools, Portland Parks and Recreation, and Oregon State University Extension Service, enhancing its educational reach and impact.
 Visitors and participants can engage in organic farming techniques, begin urban farming apprenticeships, and partake in horticultural training through programs like the Beginning Urban Farmer Apprenticeship and Master Gardener demonstrations.
 The site not only promotes ecological design and regenerative agriculture but also fosters community engagement and health education.
 Located conveniently on 60th Avenue across from Brentwood Park, LGL offers a unique and welcoming setting for friends, families, educators, and learners to connect with nature and each other through experiential education and sustainable gardening practices.

-Here's what people think of Learning Gardens Laboratory
+What people think of Learning Gardens Laboratory, based on reviews

 As of recent, Learning Gardens Laboratory holds a 4.9-star rating based on 35 reviews.